 The amounts vary by operator and change from month to month.
 But the average for the first year was for poker and casino combined to generate about $10-$12 million per month in revenue total across all of the state’s regulated online casinos.

-If New Jersey wins its sports betting case, will it be able to offer online sports betting?
+Now that New Jersey has won its sports betting case, will it be able to offer online sports betting?

 New Jersey passed a law in 2014 that would legalize Nevada-style sports betting in the state.
 It was the second attempt at legalizing sports gambling at tracks at Atlantic City casinos.
 The sports leagues prevailed after the 2012 attempt was challenged in federal court.
-The second case is being heard en banc in the Federal Court of Appeals.
+The case was then heard en banc in the Federal Court of Appeals before it was heard by the Supreme Court of the United States in December 2017.

 Brief profiles of New Jersey’s legal online casinos